vvasileios/spaceflight-news/README.md

     - the title of the article
     - a link that points to the articles url (the link should have the text: *Open Article*.)
     - When clicking on the text, it should open the article's post in a separate tab.

-## Once completed

-Upload the application to GitHub and send us a link to the repository in your submission email reply.